Anaïs Nin: Journals

 The spread of her fame grew in 1960 when she published her diaries, a work that is considered her first, given that she began keeping them at the age of 11.
-She published selections covering the years from 1931 to 1974, where her career as a woman and artist appears in relief, with a clarity and insight, in terms of analysis, that is admirable.
+She published selections covering the years from 1931 to 1974.
 Nin's most studied works are her diaries or journals, which she began writing in her adolescence.
 The published journals, which span six decades, provide insight into her personal life and relationships.
 Nin was acquainted, often intimately, with a number of prominent authors, artists, psychoanalysts, and other figures, and wrote of them often, especially Otto Rank.
-Moreover, as a female author describing a primarily masculine group of celebrities, Nin's journals have acquired importance as a counterbalancing perspective.
 She initially wrote in French and did not begin to write in English until she was 17.
 Nin felt that French was the language of her heart, Spanish was the language of her ancestors, and English was the language of her intellect.
 The writing in her diaries is explicitly trilingual; she uses whichever language best expresses her thought.

 In the second volume of her unexpurgated journal, Incest, she wrote about her father candidly and graphically (207–15), detailing her incestuous adult sexual relationship with him.

 Previously unpublished works were released in the two academic journals Anais: An International Journal and A Café in Space: The Anaïs Nin Literary Journal.